coleifer/huey/docs/api.rst

     is executed at a given time.

-    If the consumer executes a task and encounters the :py:class:`TaskLockedException`, then the task will not be retried, an error will be logged by the consumer, and a ``SIGNAL_LOCKED`` signal will be emitted.
+    If the consumer executes a task and encounters the :py:class:`TaskLockedException`, then the task will not be executed, an error will be logged by the consumer, and a ``SIGNAL_LOCKED`` signal will be emitted.
+If the task is configured with retries, it will be retried normally (the lock is released, so the retry has a chance to acquire it).

     See :py:meth:`Huey.lock_task` for example usage.